Aleksandandar-Nedelkovski/ymim/README.md

 To run the application, we will start the FrontEnd and Backend Services.
 Since we are currently in the FrontEnd Directory, we will start the Frontend first.

-We can do this by running.
+We can do this by running

+      npm start

 And then visit `http://localhost:3000` to see the application

-      npm start

 To start the Backend, go into a new terminal window and get to the root of the directory.
 When you open your new window, you may be in the Frontend directory still and to get to the Backend Directory, you can type